Education

 View Sections

-L12 Educ 4023 Second Language Acquisition and Technology
+L12 Educ 4023 Second Language Acquisition & Technology

 This seminar for undergraduate and graduate students will transform research and theory about second-language acquisition into practice while focusing on technology-driven applications.
 The course fosters professional development as participants formulate critical skills for evaluating, creating, and integrating technology into the language classroom and other language learning contexts, including business, engineering, and law.
 Course formats include readings, discussions, and demonstrations with technologies.
 The course counts for the minor in applied linguistics, the PhD in applied linguistics, and the graduate certificate in language instruction.
 This course carries the Social and Behavioral Sciences attribute and can be taken for different majors.